packit/deployment/README.md

 If you're lazy and you're sure your changes won't do any harm, you can temporarily get hold of staging instance for that.
 Just build & push `packit-worker` and you can play.

-- in packit: `make image`
-- in packit-service:
+- in packit-service repo:
   - `make worker`
-  - `docker tag docker.io/usercont/packit-worker:dev docker.io/usercont/packit-worker:stg`
+  - `podman tag quay.io/packit/packit-worker:dev quay.io/packit/packit-worker:stg`
-  - `docker push docker.io/usercont/packit-worker:stg`
+  - `podman push quay.io/packit/packit-worker:stg`
 - in deployment: `DEPLOYMENT=stg make import-images`

 Once you're done you should [revert to older image](#reverting-to-older-deploymentrevisionimage).